Abby Dowse Sizzles In A Skimpy Black Thong & Gingham-Printed Jacket

 Abby paired the thong underwear with a gingham-printed jacket that featured red-and-white tones.
 The jacket had a collar and cuffs, and fit loosely on Abby’s enviable physique.
 The phrase “baby girl” was spelled out on the back of the jacket in large black letters, and Abby had her hands near the neck of her jacket as she glanced over her shoulder at the camera.

-Abby’s long blond locks were piled atop her head in a messy bun, and accentuated with a scrunchie.
-She had on a pair of silver hoop earrings, but no other piece of jewelry were visible in the shot.
+Abby’s long blond locks were piled atop her head in a messy bun that was held with a scrunchie.
+She had on a pair of silver hoop earrings, but no other piece of jewelry was visible in the shot.

-Abby’s fans absolutely loved the smoking-hot snap, and the post received over 9,500 likes within one hour.
+Abby’s fans absolutely loved the smoking-hot snap, and the post received more than 9,500 likes within one hour.
 The post also received 278 comments in the same time span.

 “Your body is amazing,” one fan commented, followed by a heart eyes emoji.